Alen Smailagić: Golden State Warriors (2019–2021)

 Smailagić was drafted as the 39th pick of the 2019 NBA draft by the New Orleans Pelicans.
-He is the third international player drafted into the NBA from the NBA G League, joining Greek forward Thanasis Antetokounmpo and Nigerian center Chukwudiebere Maduabum, and the seventh overall to play in the NBA’s official minor league before being drafted by an NBA team.
+He is the third international player drafted into the NBA from the NBA G League, joining Greek forward Thanasis Antetokounmpo and Nigerian center Chukwudiebere Maduabum, and the seventh overall to play in the NBA's official minor league before being drafted by an NBA team.
 Smailagić was then traded to the Golden State Warriors in exchange for the draft rights to two future second-round picks along with cash considerations.
 Smailagić officially signed a multi-year contract with the Warriors on 11 July 2019.
 Smailagić made his regular-season debut on 27 December 2019, recording 4 points and a rebound in a 105–96 win over the Phoenix Suns.

 On 4 August 2021, the Warriors waived Smailagić.
 He appeared in 29 games (one start) over two seasons with Golden State, averaging 3.0 points and 1.5 rebounds in 7.7 minutes per game.

-Partizan (2021–present)
+Partizan (2021–2024)

-On August 6, 2021, Smailagić officially signed a three-year deal with his hometown club Partizan Belgrade, under head coach Željko Obradović.
+On August 6, 2021, Smailagić officially signed a three-year deal with his hometown club Partizan, under head coach Željko Obradović.
+During the 2022–23 season, Smailagić for the first time played in EuroLeague where Partizan was eliminated from the Real Madrid in tight playoffs series.
+Over the season, Smailagić averaged 5.4 points and 2 rebounds per game.
+Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series.

+Over 2023–24 season, Smailagić averaged 5.5 points and 2.2 rebounds in 31 EuroLeague games.
+The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

+Žalgiris (2024–2025)

+On 28 June 2024, Smailagić signed a two-year (1+1) contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

+Virtus Bologna (2025–present)

+On 9 July 2025, Smailagić signed a two-year contract with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.